ElectricFrogy/Sci-NER/README.md

 The TEI layer is the canonical output and includes per-chapter tokenization metadata.
 Legacy offset JSON is derived from TEI for Wagtail importers.

+`text_hash.full` is the canonical whole-corpus hash; `text_hash.full_corpus` is retained temporarily for backward compatibility and will be removed in a future release.

+`pipeline.py export offsets` refuses to run when the TEI file's `normalization_version` differs from the pipeline's expected value.

 ## Running Tests

 ```powershell